wednesday-solutions/ecs-signoz/README.md

 ### Why are we using aws copilot?

 AWS Copilot CLI simplifies the deployment of your applications to AWS.
 It automates the process of creating AWS resources, configuring them, and deploying your application.
 This can save you time and effort compared to manual deployment.It simplifies the deployment of your applications to AWS.
 It automates the process of creating AWS resources, configuring them, and deploying your application.
 This can save you time and effort compared to manual deployment.
-Aws copilot will allow us to deploy all our signoz services with minimum configuration
+Aws copilot will allow us to deploy all our SigNoz services with minimum configuration

 You are free to use your own custon vpc and subnets, though they should be the same as your clickhouse cluster(if hosting in a private subnet).
 You will also have to configure vpc id,public and private subnets option in signoz-ecs-config.yml file